📋 In this article

 Universal Gifting Principles

-Across every culture, three things are universally true about gifting: thoughtfulness matters more than price, presentation signals respect, and a personal note turns a good gift into a memorable one.
-Master these three and you'll navigate any cultural context well.
+Across every culture, three things are universally true: thoughtfulness matters more than price, presentation signals respect, and a personal note turns a good gift into a memorable one.

 Key Takeaway

-The best gift is one that shows you understood the culture, respected the occasion, and thought about the person.
-For multicultural families navigating multiple gifting traditions simultaneously, GiftKhata helps you track not just the gift but the cultural context — so every gifting decision is informed by your full relationship history.
+The best gift shows you understood the culture, respected the occasion, and thought about the person.
+GiftKhata helps you track not just the gift but the full relationship history — so every gifting decision is informed by context.